hljmssjg/intelligentDialogueManagement/README.md

 5. Install [SpeechRecognition](https://pypi.org/project/SpeechRecognition/) library in your **Python 2** environment, please use **pip**:
    `pip install SpeechRecognition`.
-   It should be noted that this library only supports python3.8+, but we need to use it under python2.
+   It should be noted that this library only supports python3.8 +, but we need to use it under python 2.
 To do this, we need to rewrite its source code.

    1. Open a terminal, use `pip show SpeechRecognition` command to check the location of **SpeechRecognition**.
    2. When you get the install location of S**peechRecognition**, for example, `/home/jiangeng/.local/lib/python2.7/site-packages`, open the `/home/jiangeng/.local/lib/python2.7/site-packages/speech_recognition/__init__.py` file.